PI Status Exception Requests

 What is PI Status?

-PI Status allows a Berkeley Lab career or career-track employee to submit a proposal for support of research, training, or public service programs or projects in the name of the Lab.
+PI Status allows a Berkeley Lab employee, in a career or career-track appointment (unless by exception), to submit a proposal to support research, training, or public service programs or projects in the name of the Lab.

 Project Scientist Eligibility for PI Status